jacopovalanzano/php-session/README.md

 $session->start();
 $session->close(); // Save the session data on each driver
 ```
-Bear in mind that the default driver will always be opened on session start; that may cause unexpected results.
+⚠️ The default driver will always be opened on session start by PHP's `session_set_save_handler`, when the `start()` method is called.
+This behavior could lead to unexpected results if the driver is not designed to be opened more than once without being closed first.
+The `openAll` method causes the default driver to be opened a second time.

 ### Close the session
 Depending on the driver, session data may not be readable or writable while the session is closed, often due to file
 locks or database transactions.

-## Example
+## Examples

 Create a file session: